-Excel 2010 for Engineering Statistics: A Guide to Solving Practical Problems is the result of inspiration from three important people: my two daughters and my wife.
-Jennifer Quirk McLaughlin invited me to visit her MBA classes several times at the University of Witwatersrand in Johannesburg, South Africa.
-These visits to a first-rate MBA program convinced me there was a need for a book to teach students how to solve practical problems using Excel.
-Meghan Quirk-Horton's dogged dedication to learning the many statistical techniques needed to complete her PhD dissertation illustrated the need for a statistics book that would make this daunting task more user-friendly.
-And Lynne Buckley-Quirk was the number-one cheerleader for this project from the beginning, always encouraging me and helping me remain dedicated to completing it.
+Excel 2013 for Engineering Statistics: A Guide to Solving Practical Problems is the result of inspiration from three important people: my two daughters and my wife.
+Jennifer Quirk McLaughlin invited me to visit her M.B.A. classes several times at the University of Witwatersrand in Johannesburg, South Africa.
+These visits to a first-rate M.B.A. program convinced me there was a need for a book to teach students how to solve practical problems using Excel.
+Meghan Quirk-Horton's dogged dedication to learning the many statistical techniques needed to complete her Ph.D. dissertation illustrated the need for a statistics book that would make this daunting task more user-friendly.
+And Lynne Buckley-Quirk was the number one cheerleader for this project from the beginning, always encouraging me and helping me remain dedicated to completing it.

-Marc Strauss, our editor at Springer, caught the spirit of this idea in our first phone conversation and shepherded this book through the idea stages until it reached its final form.
-His encouragement and support were vital to this book seeing the light of day.
-We thank him for being such an outstanding product champion throughout this process.
+Marc Strauss, our editor at Springer, caught the spirit of this idea in our first phone conversation and guided this book through the idea stages until it reached its final form.
+His encouragement and support, along with Christine Crigler's shepherding of this book through production, were vital to this book seeing the light of day.
+We thank them both for being such outstanding product champions throughout this process.